-View File 9.
-Whether composition of IQAC as per latest NAAC guidelines: Yes Upload latest notification of formation of IQAC View File 10.
-Number of IQAC meetings held during the year : 3 The minutes of IQAC meeting and compliances to the decisions have been uploaded on the institutional website Yes Upload the minutes of meeting and action taken report View File 11.
-Whether IQAC received funding from any of the funding agency to support its activities during the year?
+Dr R Maheswaran DST SERC 2017 1095 1701310 Vie w File 9.
+Whether composition NAAC guidelines: test Yes Upload latest notification of formation of IQAC View File 10.
+Number of IQAC meetings held during the year : 3 The minutes of IQAC meeting and compliances to the decisions have been uploaded on the institutional website Yes Upload the minutes of meeting and action taken report View File

 No